Specify change orders

 3. Select the Load special action to load budget data.
 The existing budget data displays above the lines you can use to make changes.

-Note: The Inquire form action will display existing change orders.
+Note: The Inquire form action displays existing change orders.
 You must use the Load special action to add a new change order.

-4. Define the changes you want to make to the budget or define a new budget amount by account category line item.
+4. Define the changes to the budget or define a new budget amount by account category line item.
 Complete one of these fields for each line item.

 FC